layonara/nwn-haks/README.md

 ## Installation
 * If you don't already have git you need to install it from the above link or you may prefer a UI version like https://tortoisegit.org/
-* Windows users extract the nim archive somewhere then run the `finish.exe` program inside that folder adding the bin to your PATH and downloading and installing ming.
+* Windows users download and extract the nim archive somewhere then run the `finish.exe` program inside that folder which adds PATH information as well as downloading and installing ming.
 * Windows users may need to reboot after this so your path is set appropriately.
 * Open a command prompt and type `nimble install neverwinter`